Noela-T/ToDoApp/README.md

 The program allows you to create a to-do list, and also add and delete items to and from the list respectively.

+ Still Pending are input validators.
+The program as of now does not check the input given by the user to ensure that it is valid and does not crash the program.